Program Length: 20 months (may be completed in as little as 15 months)

 Anatomy and Physiology

 Covers the anatomy and physiology of the major systems of the body including but not limited to the integumentary system, the muscle and skeletal systems, the nervous system, the reproductive system, the digestive system, and the endocrine system.
-Course includes basic organization and general plan of the body including cells, membranes, and tissues.
+Upon completion students will be able to explain the basic organization and general plan of the body including cells, membranes, and tissues.

 Professional Medical Coding

 Covers the study of insurance using computer coding software.
-Includes speed and accuracy of coding using ICD-9, CPT-4, and HCPCS rules.
+Includes speed and accuracy of coding.
 Pre-tests are included in this course to better prepare students for certification.

 Covers medical insurance and insurance filing.
 Students learn to properly fill out insurance forms and understand electronic claim submission.
 Students also learn about different health insurance programs, government programs, and managed-care programs.